saasforge/book-on-deployment/Chapter I - AWS.md

 ```
 eb init
 ```
 This command will ask you several questions and create eb config file when done.
-If you don't want to create SSH say **no** to the corresponding question, and select a **classic** load balancer when asked.
+If you don't want to create SSH say **no** to the corresponding question and select a **classic** load balancer when asked.

 First you have to choose a region.
 It should be the same region you created an application before: